 Other endoscopic procedures

 Several types of endoscopic procedures can be used to help keep the esophagus open in people who are having trouble swallowing.
-These techniques are described in more detail in the section “ Endoscopic treatments for cancer of the esophagus.”
+These techniques are described in more detail in Endoscopic Treatments for Esophageal Cancer.
 Procedures that may be used include:

 - Esophageal stent placement